yechansota/Manufacturing-Talent-Supply-Chain-at-Risk/README.md

   <small>(Region: AL · GA · NC · SC · TN)</small>
 </p>

-**Analytical Architecture**

-To transform 15 years of fragmented federal data into a predictive model, I developed a Five-Layer Diagnostic Framework.
-This methodology moves beyond traditional static reporting by applying System Dynamics and Predictive Analytics to the regional talent supply chain.
-**Data Synthesis**: Integrated 2010–2024 records from the U.S. Census Bureau (J2J/QWI), BLS, and IPEDS.
-**Modeling Approach**: Combines Exponential Decay (Demographics), Supply-Demand Gap Analysis (Education), and Stock-Flow Simulation (Knowledge Transfer).

 ### **Project Motivation**
 This project initially began in 2023 as an HR Case Competition focused on workforce aging.
 While my team's approach then was centered on identifying "best practices," I often wondered if we could go further by quantifying the actual velocity and structural mechanics of these shifts.